Grey's raid: Martha's Vineyard

 Grey sent his aide Captain John André to New York to request transports for livestock, then set sail for Martha's Vineyard.
 Contrary winds slowed the fleet's progress, and it did not reach the harbor at Holmes Hole (present-day Vineyard Haven) until September 10.
 Because of the bad winds, Grey abandoned the idea of raiding Nantucket and focused on acquiring livestock on Martha's Vineyard.

 A deputation of three citizens came to the Carysfort to see what the British wanted, and Grey made his demands: he wanted the militia's weapons, any public funds, 300 oxen, and 10,000 sheep.
 He threatened to land his troops and seize these items if they were not delivered up.
 After two days, the islanders had driven 6,000 sheep and 130 oxen to Grey's fleet.
 Dissatisfied with their pace of action, Grey landed small contingents of troops on September 12 to accelerate the process and to destroy vessels found in the area.
 By the 14th, he had received all 10,000 sheep and 300 oxen, as well as local militia weapons and £950 intended as a tax payment for the Second Continental Congress.
 Grey sailed from Martha's Vineyard on September 15, and reached New York City two days later.

-Henry Franklin Norton provides an account of Grey's raid on Martha's Vineyard in The History of Martha's Vineyard:

-September 10, 1778, General Grey in command of a transport of eighty-two sails and ten thousand British troops made a raid upon the Vineyard, carrying off all the sheep, swine, cattle and oxen that could be found.
-To oppose this wholesale spoliation the "Islanders" had no power so they submitted in sullen and despairing silence, at times even assisting to drive away the captured flocks, hoping thereby to prevent still greater waste and outrage.
-A very good idea of this period is given in the diary of Colonel Beriah Norton, which reads as follows:

-"September 10th. -- Gen. Grey commanding a detachment of his Majesty's army arrived at Martha's Vineyard, when I waited on him on shipboard.
-Agreed to deliver him 10,000 sheep, 300 head of cattle; the General informed me that payment would be made for the same if they were not resisted.
-The General then required the stock to be brought to the landing the next day, which was punctually complied with.